valancej/Docker-Image-Security/README.md

 This will help avoid duplication of packages and make updates easier.

-**Related** Also see [leveraging the build cache](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#leverage-build-cache) for insight on how to reduce the number of layers and overall Dockerfile best practices.
+**Related** also see [leveraging the build cache](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#leverage-build-cache) for insight on how to reduce the number of layers and overall Dockerfile best practices.

 ### Use COPY instead of ADD when writing Dockerfiles